Higher Siegel--Weil formula for unitary groups: the non-singular terms: Fourier coefficients of Eisenstein series

 \subsection{Fourier coefficients revisited}

 Now we return to the global situation.
 We need the following global L-function to normalize the Eisenstein series

-The regular part $E^{\rm reg}(\cdot,s,\Phi)$ (as a function in $g\in H_n(\BA)$, cf. \eqref{eq:def reg}) is determined by its restriction to the Levi subgroup $M_n(\BA)$.
+We now consider the restriction of the regular part $E^{\rm reg}(\cdot,s,\Phi)$ (as a function in $g\in H_n(\BA)$, cf. \eqref{eq:def reg}) to the Levi subgroup $M_n(\BA)$.
 Since the restriction is left $M_n(F)$-invariant and right $K$-invariant, it descends to a function on

 via the canonical identifications.
 From now on we will freely switch between $g=m(\alpha)\in M_n(\BA)$ and the corresponding element $\cE\in \Bun_{\GL_n'}(k)$ and we will write

 Note that the absolute value on $\BA_{F'}^\times$ is normalized such that $|\det(\alpha)|_{F'}=q^{\deg(\cE)}$.
 By abuse of notation we also view $\chi$ as a function on $\Bun_{\GL_1'}(k)$.